nortikin/sverchok/docs/nodes/solid/solid_select.rst

      this will not affect output.
 More exactly, this mode selects edge E if `Abs(Cos(Angle(E, Direction))) >= max - Percent * (max - min)`, where max and min are maximum and minimum values of that cosine.
-For non-linear edges, the direction is caluclated by taking some number of points of this edge, and then approximating them by a straight line.
+For non-linear edges, the direction is calculated by taking some number of points of this edge, and then approximating them by a straight line.
    * **By Distance to Solid**.
 Selects elements, which are within **Radius** from the second Solid object, provided in the **Tool** input.